 It was important to ensure our film was made as realistic as possible therefore we wanted to make the Zombie make-up look real.
 This is so the audience are more likely to suspend their disbelief .
 We also got positive feedback for the realism to an certain extent.

+Click on the image and then zoom in if necessary to view content.
 We would attract our audience through a variety of different marketing techniques.

 We would attract our audience through a variety of different marketing techniques.
 We intend to follow a traditional form of marketing by setting up a viral campaign on both Facebook and Twitter.
 Considering our budget we will create a game to target a core audience, such a first person shooter.
 We will create both TV spots and a theatrical trailer.